hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-basics/index.md

 name: terraform-outputs
 class: compact
 # Outputs
 Outputs allow us to configure any messages or data you want to show at the end of a terraform apply.
+Outputs are also used to pass data back from Terraform modules.

 ```terraform
 output "catapp_url" {